-Kyoto is a uniquely spectacular place for foliage peeping during fall.
-The city, capital of Japan for more than thousand years, has hundreds of temples and shrines spread across the city and its forested, mountainous outskirts.
-Many of these places feature gardens that are carefully maintained (see my favs on Google Maps).
+The city, capital of Japan for more than thousand years, is a unique spot to watch autumn foliage.
+Kyoto has in fact hundreds of temples and shrines spread across the city and its forested, mountainous outskirts.
+Many of these spots feature gardens that are carefully maintained (see my favs on Google Maps).

-Of course, autumn colors vary in intensity and progress each year.
-Well, if you go in the second half of November, you should see some crimson-colored maple leaves (momiji) for sure.
+Intensity and progress of the autumn colors may, of course, vary widely, depending on the weather.
+Anyway, if you go in the second half of November, you should see some crimson-colored maple leaves (momiji) for sure.
 A great resource for planning an itinerary are the autumn color reports from japan-guide.com.

-In many ways, Kyoto seems like a reverse image of the incomparably larger Tokyo.
-It has a distinct little-town feel, contrasting its size and population, almost 1.5 million, after all.
-More than a dozen of its temples, shrines and other monuments are acknowledged as UNESCO World Heritage Sites.
-In order to preserve these historic landscapes, the city has put strict building regulations in place, preserving its prevailing low-rise skyline.
+In many ways, Kyoto has a distinct little-town feel, somehow cutting across its size and population of almost 1.5 million.
+More than a dozen historic structures such as temples and shrines are acknowledged as UNESCO World Heritage Sites.
+In order to protect these landscapes, the authorities have put strict building regulations in place, preserving the city’s prevailing low-rise skyline.